iredmail/docs/en_US/faq/file.locations.md

-# Locations of configuration and log files of mojor components
+# Locations of configuration and log files of major components

 [TOC]